 Plan Out Your Online Business Model

 However, for businesses like gyms or studios, it might be a little more complex—but not impossible.
-Identify how you can offer your product to customers via the internet, say online classes or membership programs, and then offer a more reasonable rate especially if consumers don’t get to enjoy the full benefits of your offer like before, e.g. being able to use your equipment and venue, etc.
+Identify how you can offer your product to customers via the internet, say online classes or membership programs in a gym's a club management system, and then offer a more reasonable rate especially if consumers don’t get to enjoy the full benefits of your offer like before, e.g. being able to use your equipment and venue, etc.